As an acupuncturist, you'll use your open nature to put clients at ease as you restore the body's natural healing process

 What to expect

-- The cost of overheads and room rental may determine the place of work; you may work in a private or shared consulting room.
+- The cost of overheads and room rental may determine your place of work; you may work in a private or shared consulting room.
 Flexibility and mobility are an advantage when starting out.

-- Practitioners need to be at ease with physical contact and working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.
+- You need to be at ease with physical contact and working in a variety of workplaces (including patients' homes) with a range of clients and colleagues.

 - Self-employment is very common and ultimately offers a choice of working hours and locations.

-- Jobs are widely available in both urban and rural areas.
+- You could work in both urban and rural areas.
 Effective self-promotion is essential in order to compete successfully in areas where there are already a number of established acupuncture practices.

 - A uniform isn't required, but many acupuncturists choose to wear white clinical clothing (tunic and trousers).

 You can choose from a variety of acupuncture courses, with the length of study varying according to the educational provider.
-Courses are run at an honours-degree level and many lead to a BSc.
+Courses are run at an honours-degree level and the majority lead to a BSc.
 Some institutions also offer MSc courses.

 Completing an accredited course means you're automatically eligible to join the British Acupuncture Council (BAcC).
-This enables you to join the BAcC register, which allows acupuncturists to display the Accredited Voluntary Register quality mark to show that their practice meets robust professional standards.
+This enables you to join the BAcC register, which is searchable by potential clients and shows that your practice meets robust professional standards.

-Acquiring student membership of the BAcC while studying offers you access to a student website, a copy of the in-house publication and advice on setting up your own practice once you're qualified.
+While you're studying, you can join the BacC as a student member.
+This gives you access to a student website, a copy of the in-house publication and advice on setting up your own practice once you're qualified.

 It's not essential to have previous experience in healthcare to get onto an acupuncture course.
 Knowledge of biological sciences is helpful but attitude, personal qualities and life experience are equally important.
 Personal experience of successful treatment and any experience of teaching, counselling, advice work, massage or nursing may be useful.